tarantool/doc/doc/contributing/docs/_includes/function_template.rst

     :param function: the function to be associated with the fiber
     :param function-arguments: what will be passed to function.
-                               If the arguments are optional, put them in square brackets in the function declaration.

     :return: created fiber object
     :rtype: userdata